AL0PFX1.htm

 Below is a table with the most important dimensions of the collections mentioned above.

-Combinatory explosion in PPL.
+Combinatory explosion in logical system (PPL)

 Truth values (valence) v =2 (Binary system)